Weight Loss

 What studies show about GLP-1 efficacy

-Semaglutide is the active ingredient in Wegovy (for weight loss) and Ozempic (for diabetes).
+Liraglutide is the active ingredient in Saxenda® (for weight loss) and Victoza®* (for diabetes).
+These brand-name medications come as autoinjector pens.

-Tirzepatide is the active ingredient in Zepbound (for weight loss) and Mounjaro (for diabetes).
+Semaglutide is the active ingredient in Wegovy® (for weight loss) and Ozempic®* (for diabetes), both of which are available in auto-injector pens.

 Potential risks of GLP-1s

-While GLP-1 medications have been around for decades, they’ve only been available as weight loss treatments for non-diabetic people for a few years.
-Diabetes can affect many areas of the body.
-We’re still learning how GLP-1 treatment specifically affects people without diabetes.
+While GLP-1 medications have been around as diabetes medications for decades, they’ve only been available as weight loss treatments for non-diabetic people for a few years.
+As diabetes can affect many areas of the body, we’re still learning how GLP-1 treatment affects individuals without diabetes.

-Newer studies, analyses, and anecdotal evidence are providing updated information.
-To stay safe, report your health history and any new or changing symptoms to your provider.
+Newer studies, analyses, and anecdotal evidence (on FDA-approved medications) are providing updated information.
+But to stay safe, report your health history and any new or changing symptoms to your provider.

 Here are a few possible risks to consider.